 Purchasing and Storing Kefir

 Kefir can be found in most health or natural food stores in the refrigerated dairy section.
 European markets may also carry kefir.
-For those wanting to try to make their own, kefir-making kits are available in specialty stores or online.
+If you want to make your own, kefir-making kits are available in specialty stores or online.
 These kits provide the kefir culture “grains” and instructions on how to safely ferment your milk.

 Because kefir is a fresh product with live cultures, it should be kept refrigerated.
 After opening kefir, it should be consumed within five to seven days.